 Lawrence Wasden is Idaho’s 32nd Attorney General.
-He was elected to a third term on November 2, 2010 and is Idaho’s longest-serving Attorney General.
+He was elected to his fourth term on November 4, 2014, and is the longest serving attorney general in the state’s history.

-Attorney General Wasden obtained his J.D. from the University of Idaho and was admitted to the Idaho State Bar in 1985.
-He earned a Bachelor of Arts in political science from Brigham Young University in 1982.
+AG Wasden earned his J.D. from the University of Idaho and was admitted to the Idaho State Bar in 1985.
+He earned his Bachelor of Arts in political science from Brigham Young University in 1982.

-Attorney General Wasden is a founding member, and past chairman, of the Government and Public Lawyers Section of the Idaho State Bar.
-In January 2010, he began a three-year term on the University of Idaho College of Law Advisory Council.
-He also serves on the Boise State University Department of Criminal Justice Advisory Council.
+Mr. Wasden is a founding member, and past chairman, of the Government and Public Lawyers Section of the Idaho State Bar.
+He also serves on the University of Idaho College of Law Advisory Board.

 Lawrence and Tracey Wasden were married in 1980 and live in Nampa, Idaho.
 They are proud parents of four children and seven grandchildren.